A black background with a dense grid of tiny white dots.

 • Transmitting payment data to third parties

-• Having cardholder data flow through your systems temporarily
+• Temporary cardholder data in your systems

 • Using payment processors (you still need to validate your environment)

-The specific requirements depend on how payment data flows through your systems.
 Even with a "pass-through" model, you'll likely need SAQ-A or SAQ-A-EP compliance.

 What are the 12 PCI DSS requirements?